danifroes/Olist-E-commerce/README.md

 Olist is a leading e-commerce service that connects merchants to main marketplaces in Brazil.
 They provide a wide range of offers including inventory management, dealing with reviews and customer contacts to logistic services.

-Olist charges sellers a monthly fee.
-This fee is progressive with the volume of orders.

-Here are the seller and customer workflows:

-**Seller:**

-- Seller joins Olist
-- Seller uploads products catalogue
-- Seller gets notified when a product is sold
-- Seller hands over an item to the logistic carrier

-👉 Multiple sellers can be involved in one customer order!

-**Customer:**

-- Browses products on the marketplace
-- Purchases products from Olist.store
-- Gets an expected date for delivery
-- Receives the order
-- Leaves a review about the order

-👉 A review can be left as soon as the order is sent, meaning that a customer can leave a review for a product he did not receive yet!

 ## Dataset

-The dataset consists of 100k orders from 2016 and 2018 that were made on the Olist store, available as a csv on [Kaggle](https://www.kaggle.com/olistbr/brazilian-ecommerce)
+The dataset consists of 100k orders from 2016 and 2018 that were made on the Olist store, available as a csv on [Kaggle](https://www.kaggle.com/olistbr/brazilian-ecommerce).
+There are 8 datasets:
+- orders
+- products
+- sellers
+- category_name
+- order_payment
+- order_items
+- geolocation
+- customers

+## Project steps
+1 - Olist folder - In order to deal with many datasets, do some data cleaning and create new features, I developed a folder called 'Olist' with classes that will handle all the logic and make easier to load data during the analysis on jupyter notabook.
+2 - Notebooks folder - analysis and calculations to make conclusions